MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-openai.md

 ## Deploy an Azure OpenAI model from the model catalog

-Follow the steps below to deploy an Azure OpenAI model such as `gpt-4o-mini` to a real-time endpoint from the AI Foundry portal [model catalog](./model-catalog-overview.md):
+Follow the steps below to deploy an Azure OpenAI model such as `gpt-4o-mini` to a real-time endpoint from the Azure AI Foundry portal [model catalog](./model-catalog-overview.md):

 [!INCLUDE [open-catalog](../includes/open-catalog.md)]